 - Sex and Relationships

 In addition to these lessons, all pupils are under the guidance of a form tutor.
-In tutor time they will cover various topics centred around national focus weeks such as anti-bullying, mental health, e-safety, homophobia awareness, and SRE.
+In tutor time they will cover various topics centred around national focus weeks such as anti-bullying, mental health awareness, e-safety, international women’s and men’s day.
 Tutors work on a number of life skills topics with their tutees, including study skills.

-In fifth year, PSHCE is delivered in weekly tutor time by tutors, focussing on the following topics that are explored via a number of learning methods, such as discussions and practical activities:
+In the fifth year, PSHCE is delivered in weekly tutor time by tutors, focussing on the following topics that are explored via a number of learning methods:

-Finally, a number of aspects of PSHCE are also taught cross-curricularly throughout the school via weekly chapel services, biology lessons and religious studies.
+Finally, a number of aspects of PSHCE are also taught cross-curricularly throughout the school via weekly chapel services, both house and section assemblies, Biology lessons and Religious Studies.
 This is also underpinned in the School’s philosophy of the Other Half.
-Further information can be obtained by contacting Mr Ben Phillips, Head of Personal Development Education: firstname.lastname@example.org
+Further information can be obtained by contacting the Rev’d Paul Gooding, Head of Wellbeing firstname.lastname@example.org

 Telephone: 01235 849059